 VIA LUNGOMARE DEI CICLOPI

-After a little exploring, we found a slightly cleaner corner and we spent the whole afternoon throwing ourselves into the sea from the rocks.
+After a little exploring, we found a slightly cleaner corner and we spent the whole afternoon jumping into the sea from the rocks.

 VISIT to ACI CASTELLO

 After dinner, we decided to visit Aci Castello.
-It takes about 20 minutes to get there by walking.
+It takes about 20 minutes to get there on foot.

 The atmosphere could not be more peculiar.
-It reminded us -in a way- of Palermo.
-Countless groups of teenagers with tattoos, tank tops and piercings competed to see who plays the loudest music.
-The city was a creepy street party itself.
+It reminded us -somehow- of Palermo.
+Countless groups of teenagers were racing with their scooters and competed to see who played the loudest music.
+The city was a creepy street party.
 Not only young people from Aci Castello, but also from Catania, Aci Trezza and surrounding villages.
 The worst part was the crazy way they drove their scooters.

-We saw, briefly, the Castello Normando de Aci Castello, which is in the square itself.
-After taking an ice cream we returned, fearing of being run over.
+We saw, briefly, the Castello Normando di Aci Castello, located in the main square.
+After taking an ice cream we returned, with the fear of being run over by a scooter.

 sunrise at THE FARAGLIONI DEI CICLOPI

-The next morning we woke up to watch the sun rise behind the Faraglioni.
+The next morning we woke up to enjoy and photograph the sun rising behind the Faraglioni.

-Of course the best time to enjoy the Riviera dei Ciclopi is at dawn, when tourists are still not awake generating chaos in this magical place.
+Of course the best time to enjoy the Riviera dei Ciclopi is at dawn, when there are not any tourists and there is a peaceful atmosphere.